brightcove/hot-shots/README.md

 * `udsGracefulErrorHandling`: Used only when the protocol is `uds`.
 Boolean indicating whether to handle socket errors gracefully.
 Defaults to true.
 * `udsGracefulRestartRateLimit`: Used only when the protocol is `uds`.
 Time (ms) between re-creating the socket.
 Defaults to `1000`.
 * `closingFlushInterval`: Before closing, StatsD will check for inflight messages.
 Time (ms) between each check.
 Defaults to `50`.
+* `udpSocketOptions`: Specify these options to control how StatsD will create a UDP (dgram) socket.

 ### StatsD methods
 All StatsD methods other than `event`, `close`, and `check` have the same API: